AnotherGoat/teal-chess/docs/IMPLEMENTATION.md

 Piece centric: The board keeps a 3D array of bitboards, indexed first by their piece type and then by their color.
 There are 12 bitboards in total, each stored as a Java 64-bit long primitive type.
 The squares are indexed from 0 (a1) to 63 (h8), using Little-Endian Rank-File mapping (LERF).
-The indexes are known as "coordinates".
+The indexes are known as "squares".
-Performing the operation `1L << coordinate` returns the square at a particular coordinate.
+Performing the operation `1L << square` returns the bit that represents a particular square.

 Square centric: The board keeps an array (mailbox) that dispatches piece records or "null" pointers.
 The mailbox is implemented as an 8x8 board, which stores exactly 64 values.
-Performing the operation `mailbox[coordinate]` returns the square at a particular coordinate.
+Performing the operation `mailbox[square]` returns the piece at a particular square.
-The coordinates used in the mailbox are exactly the sames as the ones used in the bitboard.
+The squares used in the mailbox are exactly the sames as the ones used in the bitboard.